adidenko/fuel-plugin-external-lb/README.md

 ### IP traffic flow chart

 #### Default IP flow
+This is how ourgoing IP traffic flow look like on controllers
 ![Default IP flow scheme](doc/default-traffic.png)
 ![Legend](doc/legend.png)

+If controllers are moved to different racks, then everything starting from `br-ex` will be different for every controller - every controller has different public network and IP on `br-ex`.
+So instances won't be able to access outer networks when public network of controllers that's running neutron-l3-agent does not match with configured floating network.

 #### New IP flow with "fake floating network"
+In order to solve the issue listed above, plugin configures floating IP gateway in `vrouter` namespace which already exists on every controller.
+Such configuration will be excatly the same on any controller so it will not matter which controller is running neutron-l3-agent.

 ![New IP flow scheme](doc/new-traffic.png)
 ![Legend](doc/legend.png)